labsyspharm/dye-drop-microsite/docs/overview/index.md

 {: .text-center}
 {: .fs-5}
-*More detailed about the computational methods used to classify cells into the cell cycle phases can be found in [Computational Method]({{site.baseurl}}/overview/dye-drop/ddd-comp.html).*
+*See the [Computational Method]({{site.baseurl}}/overview/dye-drop/ddd-comp.html) section for more details.*

 ### Growth Rate Metrics

-Dye Drop methods are an ideal complement to the growth-rate (GR) inhibition method of computing dose responses and when combined, greatly improve the depth and accuracy of data while only slightly increasing cost.
+Dye Drop methods are an ideal complement to the growth-rate (GR) inhibition method of computing dose responses that allows for the comparison of drug effects across cell lines with varied doubling times.

 Cell viability data obtained from Dye Drop can be fed into the [GR calculator](http://www.grcalculator.org/) to determine the GR value for a given treatment compared to an untreated control.